joerischasfoort/money-macro/_posts/the monetary financial system/2022-01-19-russia-sanctions.md

 No problem, they just turn to the Russian government for a share of that foreign exchange pile.

-Or, now imagine that these sanctions lead to a speculative run on the Russian Ruble.
+Or, now imagine that these sanctions lead to a speculative run on the Russian Rubble.

-Again, no problem the Russian central bank can just use its vast reserves to buy back Rubles on foreign exchange markets, stopping the fall.
+Again, no problem the Russian central bank can just use its vast reserves to buy back Rubbles on foreign exchange markets, stopping the fall.

 But, hold on, hold on, you could now credibly [argue](https://www.tandfonline.com/doi/full/10.1080/13563467.2019.1613349) that, while a bit smaller, Russia also had a significant war chest of foreign reserves when it was hit by economic sanctions after annexing Crimea in 2014.
-Concretely, these sanctions meant preventing many Western companies from doing business with Russian firms in the energy & defense sector.
+Concretely, these sanctions meant preventing many Western companies from doing business with Russian firms in the energy & defence sector.
 But, more importantly, it meant that Russian banks were suddenly shut off from Western capital markets.

 As a consequence, the Russian economy was faced with a [financial crisis](https://d1wqtxts1xzle7.cloudfront.net/60697939/Causes_and_Consequences_of_the_Russian_Financial_Crisis20190925-80388-b83xwl-with-cover-page-v2.pdf?Expires=1642511137&Signature=CUFUXBmiLsTuX5wc0~VncR91OE6ME9yLsRd~Ypo29clG2M7CCJWZsYI2RI0t5n-AYlZqHHpDWjKgT-nz2dYYJhu21t~Kk~c3FyRt153zFlx9bXVkfjeUbzC81fu6Kwb5r5lkTXff8-lOlnBGT14mF258exkqO9oAmCzC7ALeGArITLLTxI2ZbQfcfSHmRcbERqaI2oUaJ2AgZHgb-N4GQdgG-zevG4zgtolKN8ne9~obLBzF5eb6SRKnp5rz25L~aE1hScbFKOKIkDABpRDOb9tDP5FoSH6KXTsu9~SH7kDHxqIYirhFc-fneLPxfY4jGD7yF-rIFnlpko9ClTI7RQ__&Key-Pair-Id=APKAJLOHF5GGSLRBV4ZA), a [run](https://www.xe.com/currencycharts/?from=RUB&to=USD&view=10Y) on the Russian rouble, and, as a result, inflation shooting [up to 16%](https://tradingeconomics.com/russia/inflation-cpi).

-For comparison, inflation is 7% today in the USA and people are already losing their freakin minds.
+For comparison, inflation is 7% today in the USA and people are already losing their freaking minds.

 And all of this happened in spite of its Russia impressive war chest of foreign reserves.